miklevin/MikeLev.in/_posts/2024-10-17-software-deployment-with-nix-flakes.md

 ---
 title: "Revolutionizing Software Deployment: How Nix Flakes Simplify Development Beyond Docker and pip"
 permalink: /revolutionizing-software-deployment-with-nix-flakes/
 description: Discover how Nix Flakes are transforming the development landscape by offering a streamlined, reproducible environment that outperforms traditional methods like Docker and pip installations.
 This article delves into the advantages of using Nix Flakes for infrastructure as code, highlighting how it simplifies user experience, ensures cross-platform consistency, and automates setup and updates.
-Join the tech movement embracing Nix Flakes to revolutionize your development workflow and achieve effortless, scalable automation.
 layout: post
 sort_order: 1
 ---

-## Defining Old Fashioned Web Frameworks
+## Defining Old Fashioned Web Framesworks

 Me: What is the general term for a Ruby on Rails or Django-like system?